 The curriculum continues at Level II with intermediate concrete topics and mix design concepts.
 Prestressing is introduced - attendees run calculations and discuss correction factors.The Level I & II program is packed with activities: round-table discussions, practice sessions, student-instructor interaction, and certification examinations.
 Students will receive a copy of the valuable Quality Control Technician/Inspector Level I & II Training Manual, TM-101, plus class notes and extensive reference material.
 Level II is a one-and-a-half day course.

-Today's business environment demands a high degree of training and certification in all areas of concrete manufacture and installation.
-Customer satisfaction is the principal goal in achieving profitability and a thorough quality control program that extends outside of the plant to the point of install is the only way to ensure satisfaction.
+Today's business environment demands a high degree of training and certification in all areas of concrete manufacturing and installation.
+Customer satisfaction is the principal goal in achieving profitability and a thorough quality control program that extends outside of the plant to the point of install.

 The Industry Erection Standards (IES) course is a two-day course that reviews quality and safety standards applicable to the erection of precast concrete members.
 OSHA regulations are reviewed during this two-day course and an examination rounds each day.
 Expect an interactive format with lots of discussion!